Instructions for building and flying a paper Rogallo wing

 This paper glider is not a Rogallo wing in the strict sense because it does not use the airflow that results from its flight to hold its shape.
 However, its shape resembles that of the early (1970s) standard Rogallo hang gliders, which inspired its design.

 It is asymmetric and it tends to be unstable in pitch, but it is simple to construct and – when you launch it just right – its glide is impressive.
 It is easy to build, requiring no cutting, gluing, or the adding of weights, but it is tricky to launch.

 I claim copyright on this design from 1979.

 Lay two sheets of paper on a flat surface, overlapping as in the first photo.
-Note the slight open ‘V’ at the tail, which is optional.
+The slight open ‘V’ at the tail is optional.

 Fold the ‘ear’ back.